Emmanuel Catholic Church (Dayton, Ohio): Father Emanuel Thienpont

 By April 1834, an episcopal letter expressed the pressing need for a Catholic church in Dayton, noting the city's situation and growth, contrasting it with the presence of several Protestant meeting houses but "not a single Catholic church."
 The letter praised the local Catholics as "among the most zealous and exemplary in the state."
 This set important context for the arrival of Father Emanuel Thienpont.
 Born in Belgium in 1802, Thienpont arrived as a newly ordained priest, quickly becoming a central figure in Dayton.
 His work and fundraising efforts were crucial in establishing the church.

 Evidence of his relations with the Protestant community is seen in the gift of land on Franklin Street for the church by a Protestant, Mrs. Prudence Pierson, and additional contributions of $1,300 from Protestants, comprising over one-sixth of the total $7,000 construction cost.
 Thienpont also took fundraising trips to Cincinnati in July 1835, and later to Philadelphia, New York, and Boston.

 In 1836, Father Thienpont was appointed pastor of Emmanuel by Bishop Purcell, and construction, under the direction of builder Theodore Barlow, a German trained carpenter and Catholic layman, began almost immediately.
 Thienpont named the church "Emmanuel" after himself, although his name Emanuel, is spelled with one 'm', the church's name uses two, both derived from the Hebrew term meaning "God is with us."
 On November 26, 1837, the dedication took place, with tickets being sold to help pay off remaining church debt, and Archbishop Purcell leading solemnities.

 Emmanuel grew as Dayton's population expanded, becoming one of seven denominational churches in the early Dayton landscape.
 Thienpont performed the first recorded baptism in the new church on March 12, 1838, for James Charles Cramer, and officiated at the first recorded marriage in April 1838.
-Thienpont served as pastor until 1844, later continuing his service in Chilicothe, Portsmouth, and establishing a new church in Pond Creek.
+Thienpont served as pastor until 1844, later continuing his service in Chillicothe, Portsmouth, and establishing a new church in Pond Creek.

 Father Henry Damian Juncker succeeded Thienpont.
 During his early years, the church became too small, leading to an addition to the existing building.
 In 1846, English-speaking Irish members, tired of German-dominated services, sought and received permission to form a separate parish, Holy Trinity Church, which they named after Saint Joseph.
 Father Patrick O'Mealy was appointed to start the new parish and initially resided at Emmanuel.
 Despite this split, space remained an issue for the hundreds of German congregants.
 Father Juncker improved the church's interior with a large organ, three white marble altars, and statues from France.
 In 1850, Father Meyer served in Juncker's place.
 In 1857, after 23 years of missionary work, Father Juncker was named Bishop of Alton, Illinois.